mozilla/qmo-tests/README.md

 -------------

 ### Python
-Before you will be able to run these tests you will need to have Python 2.6 installed.
+Before you will be able to run these tests, you will need to have Python 2.6 installed.

 Run